 The joys of Har Gow: transluscent steamed dumplings, with a pork and prawn filling.
 Little bites of sheer pleasure.

-Crystal dumplings, glass dumpling or whatever you want to call them, these dim sum, my version of Har Gow, are particular favourites of mine: the dough turns transluscent and you can see the filling inside.
+Crystal dumplings, glass dumplings or whatever you want to call them, this type of dim sum is my version of Har Gow and is particular favourites of mine.
+As they steam, the dough turns transluscent and you can see the filling inside.